-as mixed use service centres ating a range of retail, munity uses as well as 'coThe economic benefits of creating healthy and attractive places is highlighted in the NPF which notes that the nature of urban places is a critical factor in determining economic growth and regional development.
+The economic benefits of creating healthy and attractive places is highlighted in the NPF which notes that the nature of urban places is a critical factor in determining economic growth and regional development.
 'Healthy Placemaking' is also a key principle of the RSES which seeks to promote people's quality of life through the creation of healthy and attractive places to live, work, visit, invest and study in.